gallorob/gallorob.github.io/projects/pcgsepy.md

 What **is** a spaceship?

-In Space Engineers, luckily for me (and my research), it's a bunch of voxels (i.e.: cubix pixel) welded together with hopes and dreams.
+In Space Engineers, luckily for me (and my research), it's a bunch of voxels (i.e.: cubic pixel) welded together with hopes and dreams.
 Each voxel has its own unique ID, and some additional properties like position, orientation, and color.

 Before fancy techniques like stable diffusion were a thing, creating structures made of voxels (or pixels, for that matter) with **some** level of controlability involved neural networks or other custom networks that, given for example a coordinate in space, woul tell you whether there was supposed to be a voxel (and which kind), or remain empty.